Find Trade Colleges

 $23,429 Avg Student Debt

 Our 2023 rankings named Georgia Southern University the most popular school in Georgia for trade school students working on their bachelor’s degree.
-This large public school is located in Statesboro, Georgia, and it awarded 4,134 bachelor’s degrees in 2021-2022.
+Located in Statesboro, Georgia, the large public school awarded 4,134 diplomas to qualifed bachelor’s degree students in 2021-2022.

-In-state students pay an average of $5,905 in tuition and fees if they attend GaSou full time.
-Out-of-state students pay an average of $16,959.
+Full-time students from Georgia pay an average of $5,905 in tuition and fees if they choose to attend GaSou.
+Those students who come from outside the state pay an average of $16,959.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $23,429 in student loans.
 Of those students who received their degree, 59% were women.

 #2